10 Interesting Facts about Rational Numbers

 • Every rational number represented by a point on the number line is less than every rational number represented by paints on its right

-How to compare the two rational numbers?
-In order to compare any two rational numbers, we can use the following:
+How to compare the two ratio numbers?
+In order to compare any two ratio numbers, we can use the following:

-2: Write the given rational numbers so that their denominators are positive
+2: Write the given ratio numbers so that their denominators are positive

-3: Find the LCM of the positive denominators of the rational numbers
+3: Find the LCM of the positive denominators of the ratio numbers

 4: Express each rational number (obtained in 2) with the LCM (obtained in 3) as a common denominator

-5: Compare the numerators of rational numbers obtained in the previous step.
+5: Compare the numerators of ratio numbers obtained in the previous step.
 The number that has a greater numerator is the greater rational number

 Examples: